patrykpoborca/PenKnife/README.md

         //container = class of desired java container, handlerImpl points to your IMPL of PenKnifeHandler
         @PKHandler(container = Bundle.class, handlerImpl = PenKnifeHandlerImpl.class)

+* Add this line of code to your application's OnCreate (Could be any PenKnifeHandler implementation):

+    PenKnife.initialize(new PenKnifeHandlerImpl());

 * Done.
 Now your project is ready to be annotated!

 ## Optional settings